aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-compile-infer.md

 ## Step 2: Install Neuron

+If using DLAMI and aws_neuron_mxnet_p36 environment, you can skip to Step 3.

 ### Compiler Instance: Install Neuron Compiler and MXnet-Neuron

 On the instance you are going to use for compilation, you must have both the Neuron Compiler and the MXNet-Neuron installed.
 (The inference instance must have the MXNet-Neuron and the Neuron Runtime installed.)